dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 - **Override Realtime Shadow** Once enabled, a few shadow-related parameters appear.
 - **Shadow Attenuation Remap** This range slider is a multi-tool, which can control the tightness, intensity and the scale of the cast shadow.
 Drag the left and right brackets of the range slider to tighten up or loosen down the shadow edges, move the slider by clicking and dragging its center in order to adjust the intensity.
 To become familiar with what this parameter does, please, experiment with it a bit.
-- **Shadow Color** This control picks up the color of the cast shadow.
+- **Shadow Color** This control picks up the color of the received shadow.
 If _Shadow Color_’s Alpha is set to 0 in the color chooser, you’ll get Unity’s native shadows.
 In other words, Alpha influences the Shadow Color’s impact.
 - **Override Baked GI** If the scene has baked global illumination using either [lightmaps](https://docs.unity3d.com/Manual/Lightmappers.html){:target="_blank"} or [light probes](https://docs.unity3d.com/Manual/LightProbes.html){:target="_blank"}, this toggles the _Baked Light Lookup_ gradient below.
 - **Baked Light Lookup** This parameter remaps the values of Unity’s global illumination to a custom gradient.
 The mapping is defined by the luminance of the original GI value — darker values map to the left of the gradient and brighter values map to the right.
 This allows to creatively change the atmosphere of lightmapped scenes by changing only this gradient, e.g. setting the gradient to red/purple can give the scene a neon sunset look.